 Some examples of this:

-- PayPal Transfers (notifying me that I just received a payment)
+- PayPal Transfers (notifying you that you just received a payment)

-- Google Location Sharing (reminding me I was sharing my location with someone)
+- Google Location Sharing (reminding you that you are sharing my location with someone)

 - TransferWise Rate Alerts (sharing this morning’s EUR-USD exchange rate)